-Plan Benefits - Plan provisions are set by statute of the State of Connecticut.
-Teachers' Retirement System provides retirement benefits, as well as death and disability benefits.
+Plan Benefits - Plan provisions are set by statute of, and remain the obligation of, the State of Connecticut.
+TRS provides retirement benefits, as well as death and disability benefits.
 A member is eligible to receive a normal retirement benefit who (1) has reached the age of sixty and has accumulated twenty years of credited service in the public schools of Connecticut or (2) has attained any age and has accumulated thirty-five years of credited service, at least twenty-five years of which are service in the public schools of Connecticut.